bitovi/academy/README.md

 - Highlight all changed lines whenever possible.
 - If possible, highlight and use `only` on all long codeblocks to display only relevant code sections.
 - Solution codeblocks should be inside collapsed summary elements and have all changed lines highlighted.
-- Code blocks benefit from introduction as demonstrated before every code block at Angular Course's [Filter Cities by State](https://www.bitovi.com/academy/learn-angular/form-value-changes.html)
+- Code blocks benefit from introduction as demonstrated before every code block at Angular Course’s [Filter Cities by State](https://www.bitovi.com/academy/learn-angular/form-value-changes.html)

 ---

 ## Formatting Tips

 - Empty lines matter after certain elements.
-If something isn't displaying properly it could be missing a blank like before or after it.
+If something isn’t displaying properly it could be missing a blank like before or after it.
 - More sample elements can be viewed in training/style-guide.md

 ### Collapsing Summary Elements